abduljaleel/workshop-appflow-athena-quicksight/README.md

 ![image](images/appflow-result.png)

-Note: You can explore the data using Amazon Athena in the next section of the workshop
+You can explore the data using Amazon Athena in the next step of the workshop

 ## Create Athena Table